Regulatory excellence in aviation safety and security

 Maldives Civil Aviation Authority (CAA) was established by the Parliament under Act No.02/2012 on 11th January 2012.
 The CAA aims to develop and administer policies and regulations to ensure safe, secure, orderly and economic development of aviation in the Maldives.

-Civil Aviation department places great emphasis on adopting highest common standards of safety and environmental protection in civil aviation.
+Civil Aviation Authority (CAA) places great emphasis on adopting highest common standards of safety and environmental protection in civil aviation.
 Our vision is to achieve regulatory excellence in aviation safety and security through a well motivated work force.

 The main tasks of CAA are setting up national safety standards which are compliant with international standards; economic and safety regulation through regulation of airports, air traffic services and airlines.